aryanattapt/authapi/readme.md

      brew install mongodb-community
      ```
    - **For Linux:** Follow the instructions on the [MongoDB installation documentation](https://docs.mongodb.com/manual/installation/).
-   - Make sure your local mongodb run at port 27017
+   - Make sure your local mongodb run at port 27017 without any password

 2. **Clone the Repository:**
    ```bash